bstrebel/pimatic-phone/README.md

     the device to push the data to the iCloud.
 A short period increases power consumtion significantly and may drain your batteries.

-- Session ID and cookies are not permanently stored and are recreated at pimatic startup/iOS device initialisation
+- Session ID and cookies are not permanently stored but recreated at pimatic startup/iOS device initialisation